Legal

 a.
 Cloud infrastructure

 All of our services run in the cloud.
 We don’t host or run our own routers, load balancers, DNS servers, or physical servers.
 Our service is built on Amazon Web Services and Google Cloud Platform.
 They provide strong security measures to protect our infrastructure and are compliant with most certifications.
-Our Service is hosted on AWS’s servers in its European data center in Ireland and Google Cloud Platform’s servers in London, UK.
+Our Service is hosted on AWS’s servers in its European data centre in Ireland and Google Cloud Platform’s servers in London, UK.

 You can read more about their practices here: